TiedemannLab/sciCNV/README.md

 ***
 # RTAM1 and RTAM2 normalization

 RTAM1 or RTAM2 normalization procedures are applied.
 The number of highly expressed genes used for the alignment of transctiptomes can be specified.
+In our usage, the 250 highest-expressed genes in each cell were typically used for RTAM normalization, although optionally an optimized number of genes for the normalization procedure can be determined for each dataset by running the optimizer function.
 More information can be found in the reference supplemental materials and in the RTAM script.

 ```
 norm.data <- RTAM_normalization(mat = raw.data,